tarwn/lessthandot-hugo/blogs/content/posts/2015-05-28-sql-2016-preview-has-been-released.md

   - syndicated

 ---
-For those who haven&#8217;t noticed already:
+For those who haven't noticed already:

 SQL Server 2016 CTP2 (or Preview as some call it) has just been released!

 This means it is play time! 🙂

-You can either download a copy if you&#8217;re old school like me, or you can spin up a VM in Azure like all the cool kids.
+You can either download a copy if you're old school like me, or you can spin up a VM in Azure like all the cool kids.

 [SQL Server 2016 first public preview now available!][1]